Distributionally Robust Multiclass Classification and Applications in Deep Image Classifiers

-\end{thm} The bound derived in Theorem \ref{c1} depends on \tcb{$R$} and $\bar{C}$, which implicitly depend on the problem dimension $p+K$.
-Theorem \ref{c1} says that, if we make the empirical risk arbitrarily small through overfitting (as done in ERM), the regularization strength will be very large, so is the generalization error.
-This trade-off essentially validates the effectiveness of our model (\ref{lg-relax1}) (since it controls both the empirical risk and the regularization strength) compared to a simple ERM model.
-The out-of-sample generalization (test) error is bounded by the average training error plus a bias term of order $1/\sqrt{N}$, which is controlled by the magnitude of the regularizer in (\ref{lg-relax1}).
-The form of the bound in Theorem \ref{c1} demonstrates the validity of DRO-MLR in leading to a good out-of-sample performance.
+\end{thm} Theorem \ref{c1} says that the out-of-sample generalization (test) error of the DRO-MLR solution is bounded by the average training error plus a bias term of order $1/\sqrt{N}$.
+The bound in Theorem \ref{c1} demonstrates the validity of DRO-MLR in leading to a good out-of-sample performance.